agustincastro/ReactBoilerplate/README.md

 To run the boilerplate:

-1. Install the necessary npm moduler (Create node_modules folder):
+1. Install the necessary npm modules (Create node_modules folder):

   *npm install*